FACTBOX-Countries vaccinating children against COVID-19 | Health

 MIDDLE EAST * Israel has given the green light to vaccinate 12- to 15-year-olds and is set to begin next week, its pandemic response coordinator said.

-* Dubai has started offering the Pfizer-BioNTech vaccine to 12-15-year-olds, after the United Arab Emirates approved the shot for emergency use for the same age group in mid-May.
+* Dubai has started offering the Pfizer-BioNTech vaccine to 12 to 15-year-olds, after the United Arab Emirates approved the shot for emergency use for the same age group in mid-May.
 ASIA-PACIFIC

 * Singapore opened up its vaccination programme to adolescents aged 12-18 from June 1. * Japan on May 28 approved the use of Pfizer's vaccine for those aged 12 and above.